PSModule/Hashtable/README.md

 ### For Users

-If you don't code, you still sit on valuable information that can make this project even better.
-If you experience that the product does unexpected things, throw errors or is missing functionality, you can help by submitting bugs and feature requests.
+If you don't code, your feedback is invaluable.
+If you encounter issues, unexpected behaviors, or missing functionality, please submit a bug report or feature request via the project's issues page.
-Please see the issues tab on this project and submit a new issue that matches your needs.

 ### For Developers

-If you do code, we'd love to have your contributions.
-Please read the [Contribution guidelines](CONTRIBUTING.md) for more information.
+If you code, we'd love to see your contributions.
+Please review the [Contribution Guidelines](CONTRIBUTING.md) for more details.
-You can either help by picking up an existing issue or submit a new one if you have an idea for a new feature or improvement.
+You can start by picking up an existing issue or submitting a new one if you have an idea for a new feature or improvement.

-## Acknowledgements

-Here is a list of people and projects that helped this project in some way.